-- Ensure localised support per asset: onsite medical personnel with acute medicine and trauma capabilities (fall from height, head injuries, suspension traumas etc), Topside support, medical evacuation and transportation plans, remote advisory for managers, telemedicine capabilities, medical supply chain, onshore support, clinical supervision.
+- Ensure localised support per asset: onsite healthcare professionals with acute medicine and trauma capabilities (fall from height, head injuries, suspension traumas etc), clinical supervision (topside support), medical evacuation and transportation plans, remote advisory for managers, telemedicine capabilities, medical supply chain, onshore support.

 - Put in place risk management strategies: includes health risk assessments, occupational health checks, return to work management, first aid training for first responders, health toolkits, travel assistance programmes.
 Support with digital tools and data.

 - Leverage new digital technology designed for remote and hazardous offshore environments: state of the art mobile telemedicine solutions that can support remote medics by streaming images to specialized healthcare professionals in real-time.
 Simple set up and low bandwidth connectivity.

 - Maintain qualifications, certification and training for medical professionals working in offshore environments and ensure medical fitness levels.